 Symptoms may begin after a physical trauma, such as a surgery or infection.
 Sometimes they present after psychological stress as well.
 But it is not uncommon for symptoms to gradually appear over time, without a single catalyst event.

-Women are more likely to develop fibromyalgia than men.
-Those who suffer from Rheumatoid Arthritis, or other autoimmune diseases are also susceptible.
 Many people experience tension headaches, TMJ (temporomandibular joint), anxiety, and/or depression.

 There is no cure for fibromyalgia, but medication therapy (in addition to restful sleep and proper diet and exercise) can help you manage the symptoms.

-The symptoms of fibromyalgia can include:
+Other symptoms of fibromyalgia can include: